RobertoRuizR/GBTD_litrev_traitcat_cleaning/README.md

   longevity in bats. *Aging Cell*, *1*(2), 124–131.
   <https://doi.org/10.1046/j.1474-9728.2002.00020.x>

+- Wilson, D. E., & Mittermeier, R. A. (2019). *Handbook of the mammals of the world*.
+Lynx edicions.

 - Zakharova, L., Meyer, K. M., & Seifan, M. (2019).
 Trait-based modelling in ecology: A review of two decades of research. *Ecological Modelling*, *407*, 108703.